• Skip to primary navigation

 If you want to freeze it, let it cool completely then remove it from the baking dish by sliding a knife around the edges to loosen the cake.
 Place a large plate over the dish and invert it.
 The cake should drop down onto the plate.

-Wrap the cake a layer of tin-foil and then wrap in cling-film and place in the freezer.
-It should keep for up to six months.
+Wrap the cake in a layer of tin foil and then wrap it in cling film and place it in the freezer.
+It will keep for up to six months.

-Why not pin this recipe for apple cake to your pinterest board so you can make it later.
+Why not pin this recipe for apple cake to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 A slice of apple cake on a plate with a fork.